Commonly asked questions

 How much will a consultation cost?

 A home visit consultation fee will vary depending on where you are and your needs.
-Fees start at £200 which includes the visit and report.
+Fees start at £300 which includes the visit and report and support.
 Many leading pet insurance policies will cover the consultation fee and therefore you should check your policy.
 We are happy to complete, stamp and sign a claim form at the time of the consultation at no additional fee.
 Forms processed after your consultation incur a £5 admin fee.